 1. Camino de Santiago, Spain

 The Camino de Santiago, or St James Way, is the pilgrimage route to the Cathedral of Santiago de Compostela in Galicia, Northwestern Spain, where tradition has it that the remains of the apostle Saint James are buried.
 With over a thousand years of history, this is one of the most important Christian pilgrimage routes in the world.
 Today, it draws walkers from around the world – not just for religious purpose.
 There are a few routes to choose from, with the most popular being the 800km-long Northern Trail: starting from Paris and crossing from east to west of Spain.
+It’s important to plan ahead and pack according to the season before taking off.

 2. Great Ocean Road, Australia